RuochaoYan/a-plagiarism-detector/README.md

 ### Measuring Similarity Between Documents

 Plagiarism is a rampant issue, in the arts, education, and even in politics.
 In order to thwart plagiarism, many techniques have been developed and tried.
 CRC32 computes a numeric fingerprint for a document; cool but not what we need.
 In this assignment we’ll use a technique called, “document distance”, which uses a vector-based “distance” function.
-This method can be used to determine the proximity of documents in vector=-space.
+This method can be used to determine the proximity of documents in vector-space.
 If the distance is 0, it suggests that the documents are identical, and you’ve caught someone trying to cheat.

 ![vectors_diagram](./rd_imgs/vectors.png)